Medieval Serfdom of Roman origin

 Many communities and villages still largely maintained their own set of rules (common law) around the various community issues – many dating back to tribal times – but from the 13th century onwards we do see more and more written laws started to occur.

 In the Low Countries the earliest regulations also involved the building and the management of the dykes and the land this started to protect.
 Starting in the 12th century the Dukes of Brabant allowed their vassals to reclaim lands along the river Maas.
 The first dykes started to arrive from that time onwards.
 The low laying land north of Oss towards the river Maas was often flooded and started to be reclaimed under Duke Jan I in the 2nd half of the 13th century.
 By 1275 the had reached the confluence of the rivers Dieze and Maas just north of ‘s-Hertogenbosch.
 Between 1290 and 1330 they worked on the stretch between Lithoijen and Grave, north of Oss.
-They way they worked their way along the Maas, was that they first built a cross dyke from the river to the higher laying grounds approx 5 kms to the south, in order to stop the water flooding the area.
-In all north of Oss they had to built 4 of such dykes: Kepkensdonkdijk, the Ossermeerkade, the Groendijk and the Erfdijk.
+The way they worked their way along the Maas, was that they first built a cross dike from the river to the higher laying grounds approx. 5 kms to the south, in order to stop the water flooding the area.
+In all north of Oss, they had to build 4 of such dykes: Kepkensdonkdijk, the Ossermeerkade, the Groendijk and the Erfdijk.

 Within the reclaimed lands drainage canals (wetering) was dug and in 1303 Oss and neighbouring towns were busy digging the Hertogswetering (the Duke’s stream).
-For parts of this stream the old cut off river beds were ‘reused’.
+For parts of this stream the old cut off riverbeds were ‘reused’.

 The first polder board in Brabant was established in 1309 (Rosmalen, Nuland and Orthen).

 The remnant of this drainage canal is still visible and known as the Osser Meer (lake of Oss).